 Don Rentz is currently a school psychologist at Laramie County School District #1 (Cheyenne, WY).
 He previously worked for 18 years as a school psychologist at Natrona County School District (Casper, WY).
 He earned his B.S. in Psychology at BYU and his M.Ed. and Ed.S. in School Psychology at Idaho State University.
 He is originally from Southern California (Rialto).

 GOVERNMENT AND PROFESSIONAL RELATIONS COMMITTEE STATE LIAISON (GPR)

 Rachel received her undergraduate training, in both the arts and psychology from Emporia State University, in Kansas.
 She has taught in various preschool programs and has always been interested in early intervention services.
 Her graduate training was completed at the University of Northern Colorado, where she earned her Educational Specialist degree.
 Rachel had previously worked in Albany County School District #1.
 She relocated to Laramie County School District #1, in Cheyenne, Wyoming and works at a Title One elementary school and junior high school.

 ELECTIONS CHAIR AND NORTHEAST REPRESENTATIVE

-I have worked as a School Psychologist in Newcastle since 2010 and in Wyoming since 2007.
-I was born and raised in North Dakota and received my School Psychology Educational Specialist degree from Minot State University.
-I have been employed in many different occupations and can easily relate to a diverse group of people and situations.
-I am trained in evaluating student special education eligibility, RtI consultation, and IEP development.
+Scott McGuire has worked as a School Psychologist in Newcastle since 2010 and in Wyoming since 2007.
+He was born and raised in North Dakota and received his School Psychology Educational Specialist degree from Minot State University.
+He has been employed in many different occupations and can easily relate to a diverse group of people and situations.
+Scott is trained in evaluating student special education eligibility, RtI consultation, and IEP development.